fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Flow label key that will be used to override the number of tokens for this request.
+- Key for a flow label that can be used to override the default number of tokens for this flow.
-The label value must be a valid uint64 number.
+- The value associated with this key must be a valid uint64 number.
-If this parameter is not provided then each request is assumed to consume 1 token.
+- If this parameter is not provided, the number of tokens for the flow will be determined by the matched workload's token count.

 </dd>
 <dt>workloads</dt>